-The pixel level spatial resolution of ABI band 2, 3, 5, 14, and 15 are 0.5 km, 1 km, 1 km, 2 km, and 2 km at sub-satellite Field Of View (FOV).
-The required horizontal resolution of the outputs are at 2 km for ice cover, and 3 km, and 10 km for regional and global ice concentration retrievals.
-This algorithm in this version is capable of producing both outputs with the spatial resolution at the lowest ABI pixel level spatial resolution (2 km), and at higher spatial resolution (1 km) with interpolation if necessary.
-The ABI cloud mask is a 4-level cloud mask, clear, probably clear, probably cloudy, and cloudy.
-Cloud mask input for this algorithm includes two categories: clear (clear and probably clear in ABI cloud mask), and cloudy (cloudy and probably cloudy).
-The cloud shadow, and sun glint determination comes from ABI cloud mask.
+The pixel level spatial resolution of ABI band 2, 3, 5, 14, and 15 are 0.5 km, 1 km, 1 km, 2 km, and 2 km at sub-satellite Field Of View (FOV), and 0.750 km sub-satellite FOV for VIIRS M5, M7, M10, M15, and M16 bands.
+The required horizontal resolution of the ABI outputs are at 2 km for ice cover, and 3 km, and 10 km for regional and global ice concentration retrievals, and 1 km for VIIRS sea ice cover and concentration, and 1.6 km for IST.
+This algorithm in this version is capable of producing outputs with the spatial resolution at the lowest ABI pixel level spatial resolution (2 km), and 0.750 km spatial resolution for VIIRS.
+Both the VIIRS and ABI cloud mask are 4-level cloud mask, clear, probably clear, probably cloudy, and cloudy.
+Cloud mask input for this algorithm includes two categories: clear (clear and probably clear in cloud mask), and cloudy (cloudy and probably cloudy).
+The cloud shadow, and sun glint determination comes from VIIRS and ABI cloud mask.